 Don’t waste those clicks because they are far too valuable and important.
 Sending clients to the right landing page maximizes those clicks and gives those clients the incentive to want to use the product or service since you have basically brought them right to it.

-Most of all make use of your analytics services.
-You can use a variety of analytics services to track the clicks that go to your website.
-This is important for finding out where you are having success with your ad campaigns and where refinement is necessary.
+Most of all, make use of your analytics services.
+You can use various analytics services to track the clicks that go to your website.
+This is important for discovering where you are succeeding with your ad campaigns and where refinement is necessary.

 You invest too much time and money into your ads to have them ignored once they are deployed.
 Learn what your audience responds to and make a point of emphasizing those strengths.